Psychloor/AdvancedInvites/README.md

 Just name the files either Invite.ogg or InviteRequest.ogg depending on what you want to override.
 For just default all in one just change the Default.ogg File

-It'll also create a Localization.json file where you can customize the text for each popup
+It'll also create a Localization.json file where you can customize the text for each popup.
+Any of the text's except buttons can have @Username, @WorldName and @InstanceType

 ![Popup once you accept an invite](https://i.imgur.com/2J0TMxi.png)